The second most common question in our inbox is about mold on microgreens.

 Use Your Own Judgement with Mold on Microgreens

-Most of the time, especially right out of the blackout, what you see are root hairs, and they are not a problem.
+Most of the time, especially right out of the blackout, what you see are root hairs, which are not a problem.

-However, if you're growing one of the rough husked seed microgreens, take a close look.
-If it is mold, make a determination of how bad the spread is and decide if you want to treat it or trash the tray.
+However, if you’re growing one of the rough-husked seed microgreens, look closely.
+If it is mold, determine how bad the spread is and decide if you want to treat it or trash the tray.

-Spray it once with one of the treatments above and move it to sunlight or closer to the lights and see what the tray looks like on the next day.
+Spray it once with one of the treatments above, move it to sunlight or closer to the lights, and see what the tray looks like the next day.

 Suppose the mold isn’t beaten back considerably.
 In that case, I’m dumping it and making sure the trays are sanitized before using them again.

-We hope this article helps and clears up a few questions you may have.
-If not, use the comment section below to share your experiences or use the contact page to reach out to us.
+We hope this article helps and clears up a few questions.
+If not, use the comment section below to share your experiences, or use the contact page to contact us.